alexfigtree/CoreID/README.md

 * First Shared Diagram: https://www.draw.io/#Halexfigtree%2FCoreID%2Fmaster%2FInitialDiagram.xml

 ## Getting Started
- In this project we utilize the bitcoin core libraries for signing documents and claims as well as validating the signatures, so we first need to download the bitcoin core binaries, and run the ./bitcoind with the correct configurations in the .bitcoin/bitcoin.conf file
+ In this project we utilize the bitcoin core libraries for signing documents and claims and for validating the signatures, so we first need to download the bitcoin core binaries, and run the ./bitcoind with the correct configurations in the .bitcoin/bitcoin.conf file

  Next we need nginx to get around CORS access involved with running a browser application that needs to communicate with the bitcoind server.